GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

         ```
 ### Testing

 1. Now that you have created all needed resources it is time for testing.
-You can do this from the Google Cloud Console under "Cloud Scheduler" ad then identify your **Start_VMs_job** cron job and click on "Run now".
+You can do this from the Google Cloud Console or by using gcloud commands.
+In the UI, navigate to "Cloud Scheduler", identify your **Start_VMs_job** cron job and click on "Run now".
 This will start the two VMs created earlier.
 Alternatively, you can simply run the following comand:

         ```
             gcloud beta scheduler jobs run Start_VMs_job
         ```

 2. Navigate to "Compute Engine" section in the UI and check if the VMs have been started.
+Or simply run the following command and check the status of your instances (allow few seconds delay).
+       ```
+            gcloud compute instances list
+        ```
 3. Navigate back to Cloud Scheduler, find your cron job **Start_VMs_job** and click on "Run now".
 Or simply run the following command:

         ```
             gcloud beta scheduler jobs run Stop_VMs_job
         ```

-4. Navigate Back "Compute Engine" section in the UI and check if the VMs are stopped.
+4. Navigate Back "Compute Engine" section in the UI and check if the VMs are stopped (allow few seconds delay).
+Or simply run the following command and check the status of your instances.
+       ```
+            gcloud compute instances list
+        ```

 ### Clean Up